Code-Institute-Submissions/Dhitchen28963-Jumble-Jungle/README.md

 ## User Experience

 ### 5trategy Plane
-The strategy plan for Jumble Jungle was to create a game with no timer but an abudance of words.
+The strategy plane for Jumble Jungle was to create a game with no timer but an abudance of words.
 The user can only have their name on the leaderboard if they complete all the words.
-Jungle Jumbles aim was to create a colourful and captivating online game, while keeping users engaged.
+The Jumble Jungle game aims to create a colourful and captivating online game, while keeping users engaged.

 #### Objectives
 * User Engagement: Create a game that captivates and engages users, encouraging them to spend time playing and enjoying the experience.